-In construction or landscaping projects, we often stick to some of the commonly used architectural scales.
+We often stick to some of the commonly used architectural scales in construction or landscaping projects.
 There is no need to learn them by heart, but it's really convenient to keep them in one place and know how to find the scale factor in every case.
-In the table below, we listed several examples, which can come handy at some point:
+In the table below, we list several examples which can come in handy at some point:

 Scale conversion of area and volume

-f, then the ratio between scaled and real area will be
+f, then the ratio between the scaled and actual area will be

 f², and for the corresponding example with volumes, it will be

 Let's say you want to squeeze the circumference of a circle by a factor of 2.
 Then you can immediately conclude that the new area will be 4 times smaller.
 On the other hand, you may be wondering how to find the scale factor between two surfaces or volumes – just work out the ratio of scaled and real value, and the scale factor describing your model will be a square root for areas and a cube root for volumes.